Saffron Nimbu Pani Recipe (Kesar Lemonade)

 This post may contain affiliate links.
 Please read our privacy policy.

-Make refreshing saffron nimbu pani at home in 5 minutes.
-This kesar lemonade blends fresh lime, saffron strands, and black salt for the perfect summer cooler.
+This saffron nimbu pani blends fresh lime, saffron strands, and black salt for the perfect summer cooler.
+Make it at home using my easy recipe.

 One sip of this saffron nimbu pani, and you will wonder why you ever settled for plain lemonade.
 The saffron turns it golden, the black salt gives it that classic Indian kick, and the lime keeps it bright and zingy.
 It is the kind of drink my mom used to serve in tall steel glasses to anyone who walked in from the blazing afternoon sun.